An Overview of Facebook, LinkedIn, and Twitter

-Applications are mostly entertainment focused.
-Two of the Applications that useful for business are the ones that enable you to integrate your blog and Twitter with your Facebook account.
+Applications are mostly entertainment-focused.
+Two of the Applications that are useful for business are the ones that enable you to integrate your blog and Twitter with your Facebook account.

 Groups are a great way to connect with others with similar interests.
 However, groups are not indexed by search engines.

 Causes are a way to show support for a non-profit organization.
 Donations can also be made online to a Cause.

 Events are used to promote a seminar, workshop, party, any sort of event to your Facebook friends.

 If you’re new to Facebook, start by creating a page for your business.
 This is a good way to interact with customers and to provide them with information on their terms.
 Be sure to update it often with announcements of events, tips that tie in to what your business provides and what your friends and fans will find helpful.
 Ask your fans to give you feedback by posting on your wall or giving a review.